Neutering in Cats

 What is meant by castration or neutering?

-Neutering and castration are the common terms used to describe the surgical procedure known scientifically as orchidectomy or orchiectomy.
-In this procedure, both testicles are removed in order to sterilize a male cat.
+Neutering (also known as castration) is the common term used to describe the surgical procedure known scientifically as orchidectomy or orchiectomy.
+In this procedure, both testicles are removed to sterilize (make infertile) a male cat.

 Why should I have my cat neutered?

-Once a male cat reaches puberty, he will develop a number of behavioral changes that will make him a less desirable pet.
+Once a male cat reaches puberty, which is typically between 4 and 12 months of age, he will develop several behavioral changes that will make him a less desirable pet.
 He will become territorial and start to mark areas, even inside the house, by spraying urine.
 This urine has a particularly offensive odor that is difficult to remove.
 As the tomcat reaches sexual maturity, he will start to enlarge his territory, straying ever farther from the house, particularly at night.

 By increasing the size of his territory, he increases the likelihood that he will encounter other cats and get into fights for territorial dominance.
+The risk of wildlife encounters and other trauma, such as motor vehicle accidents, also increase.
 The longer a tomcat is allowed to spray and fight (i.e., is not neutered), the less likely neutering will stop these behaviors.

 Fight wounds can result in severe infections and abscesses.
 Diseases such as FIV and FeLV, which cause immunosuppression and AIDS-like syndromes, are spread through cat bites.
 These incurable diseases tend to be more common in non-neutered male cats.
 Last, but not least, humane societies and animal shelters are overrun with unwanted kittens and cats, and neutering decreases the number of needless deaths.